 Parent/Teacher conferences were moved to give students ample opportunity to review goal setting, provide adequate time for students who may require interventions before the end of the school year, and to give parents/guardians information on student progress earlier.

 6. How is the number of half-days for school improvement determined?

-The past two school years have had five half-days designated for school improvement.
+The district has had five half-days designated for school improvement in previous years.
 The proposed calendar again has five half-days, which will allow time for both grade level/subject meetings, and time to work on district initiatives.
 The days are spaced on the calendar, so as to reduce interruptions and remain on Wednesdays, which is the normal early release day.